-Nerf: Most infamously to the pistol, which went from a powerful mini-sniper rifle in Halo: CE to a dual-wieldable shield-eater in Halo 2... then it went to standard weak-ass FPS pistol land in the updated version of Halo 2.
+Nerf: Most infamously to the pistol, which went from a powerful mini-sniper rifle in Halo: CE to a dual-wieldable shield-eater in Halo 2... then it went to standard weak-ass FPS pistol land in the updated version of Halo 2 (though it regained much of its usefulness in ODST and Reach).
 Additionally, the later games noticeably weaken the Plasma Rifle as well as making it much less accurate (at least when the player's the one using it) to compensate for the fact you could now wield two at once (making it more of a Plasma submachine gun).
 The plasma pistol is likewise much weaker than it's Halo: CE counterpart when not using overcharge shots.

 Elites in Halo 2 are significantly weaker without their shields than they were in Halo 1.
 In fact, an unshielded Elite in Halo 2 can survive less damage than even a mid-level Grunt.